Maddalena Visconti: Marriage

 Frederick managed to administer the richest part of the duchy, Lower Bavaria-Landshut which he also kept after the division of Bavaria among the brothers in 1392 when Bavaria-Ingolstadt and Bavaria-Munich were created.

 In 1387 Frederick imprisoned the archbishop of Salzburg to force him to finish his alliance with a confederation of cities in Swabia.

 Frederick was an advisor of King Wenceslaus in legal affairs and a favorable candidate for the king's succession when he died at Budweis already in 1393.
 He was succeeded in Bavaria-Landshut by his son with Maddalena, Henry, leaving Maddalena a widow.

 Henry inherited not only the black hair of Maddalena but also the despotic temperament of her family, the Visconti.
-Henry oppressed very cruelly uprisings of the citizenry of Landshut in 1410 and fought successfully against his cousin Louis VII the Bearded, the duke of Bavaria-Ingolstadt.
+Henry very cruelly oppressed uprisings of the citizenry of Landshut in 1410 and fought successfully against his cousin Louis VII the Bearded, the duke of Bavaria-Ingolstadt.
 He united Louis’ enemies in the Parakeet Society of 1414 and the League of Constance of 1415.

 Maddalena died in Burghausen, Bavaria on 17 July 1404.
 She is buried at Raitenhaslach Monastery.